RC-7/OculusEntrainment/README.md

     }
 }
 ```
+- A `baseFrequency` audio entrainment setting of -`1` will result in a pink noise audio stimulus.
+This can be used as a good control stimulus.
 - A working API system has been developed and open sourced in the [entrainmentInfrastructure](https://github.com/RC-7/entrainmentInfrastructure) repository.
 This uses Terraform and, therefore, can be pulled up with minimal effort or technical knowledge.